Pruuva

 GPTZero tells you the odds a machine wrote it.
 Pruuva shows you whether the student can explain it.

-GPTZero has become the go-to free AI detector for educators, and its accessibility is genuinely valuable.
-But even the best AI detector operates on probability — and a Stanford study found that 61% of non-native English essays were misclassified as AI-written.
-Pruuva offers a fundamentally different approach: forget who wrote it, and verify what the student actually knows.
+GPTZero has become a familiar AI detector for educators, and its accessibility is genuinely valuable.
+But even the best AI detector operates on probability.
+Pruuva offers a different approach: ask students to explain the work they submitted and review the evidence.

 Get early access See how Pruuva works